SIRJOSHUA09/POWER-BI-SALES-PROJECT/README.md

 * [Conclusion](#Conclusion)

 ## Project Overview

-This project is an end-to-end Business Intelligence solution built using Microsoft Power BI Desktop.
-It demonstrates advanced data modeling, DAX measureS, data transformation using Power Query, and performance-focused dashboard design.
+This project is an end-to-end Business Intelligence solution built using Microsoft Power BI  It demonstrates advanced data modeling, DAX measures, data transformation using Power Query, and performance-focused dashboard design.

 The solution converts raw transactional sales data into a scalable analytical model that supports KPI monitoring, profitability analysis, trend evaluation, and regional performance comparison.